Cludo/Cludo.DocumentationHub/content/docs/searching/FullSearch.md

 ---

 Full searches
 Full searches is the standard way to search with Cludo.
 With these requests you have a great variety of functions available to express your search.
-To read more about the HTTP response, click here.
+To read more about the HTTP response, click <a href="/docs/searching/fullsearch/#http-response">here</a>.

 ## Request